sjiang06/bolder/speech-recognition/README.md

 2. Say 'Back' to get to the previous state.

 FEATURES
-1. Ability to delete and reset goals of recordigns in the search state.
+1. Ability to delete and reset goals of recordings in the search state.
 2. Help navigation when you say 'list options' in main and search state.
 3. Prompts for easy navigation when what needs to be said isn't obvious.